thoth-station/thamos/Documentation/ImageAnalysisApi.md

 # create an instance of the API class
 api_instance = thamos.swagger_client.ImageAnalysisApi()
-image = 'image_example' # str | Name of image - can also specify remote registry to pull image from. registry_user = 'registry_user_example' # str | Registry user to be used for pulling images from registry.  (optional) registry_password = 'registry_password_example' # str | Registry password or token to be used for pulling images from registry.  (optional) verify_tls = true # bool | Verify TLS certificates of registry from where images are pulled from.  (optional) (default to true)
+image = 'image_example' # str | Name of an image - can also specify remote registry to pull image from registry_user = 'registry_user_example' # str | Registry user to be used for pulling images from registry  (optional) registry_password = 'registry_password_example' # str | Registry password or token to be used for pulling images from registry  (optional) verify_tls = true # bool | Verify TLS certificates of registry from where images are pulled from  (optional) (default to true)

 try:
     # Get metadata for the given image